 Final format requirements

-Nature Human Behaviour is read by scientists from diverse backgrounds.
+Nature Plants is read by scientists from diverse backgrounds.
 In addition, many of our readers are not native English speakers.
 Authors should therefore give careful thought to how their findings may be communicated clearly.
 Technical jargon should be avoided as far as possible and clearly explained where its use is unavoidable.
 Abbreviations, particularly those that are not standard, should also be kept to a minimum, and should be defined at their first occurrence.
 The background, rationale and main conclusions of the study should be clearly explained.
 Titles and abstracts in particular should be written in language that will be readily intelligible to any scientist.
+We strongly recommend that authors ask a colleague with different expertise to review the manuscript before submission, in order to identify concepts and terminology that may present difficulties to non-specialist readers.
 Please use British spelling throughout.

 All textual content should be provided in a single file, prepared using either Word or TeX/LaTeX; figures should be provided in individual files (see below).

-For life sciences (including psychology) manuscripts that report original research results, authors must also provide a completed reporting summary before the manuscript is sent for external peer review which will be made available to editors and reviewers during manuscript assessment.
+For manuscripts reporting original research results, authors must provide a completed reporting summary before the manuscript is sent for external peer review which will be made available to editors and reviewers during manuscript assessment.
 For more information, see reporting life sciences research.

-The reporting summary (and associated accessory summary, where relevant) will be published with all accepted manuscripts.
+The reporting summary and associated accessory summaries will be published with all accepted manuscripts.

 Please note: because of the advanced features used in these forms, you must use Adobe Reader to open the documents and fill them out.